McGlothlin/pelican-site/content/blog/code/cx_oracle.md

 ### Install from source

-Installing everything from source is a bit trickier becuase it requires gathering all the dependencies yourself.
+Installing everything from source is a bit trickier because it requires gathering all the dependencies yourself.
 When I did this from source I was working with Solaris, which required me to install the following:

 - GCC
 - The `python-devel` package